 I found both in Boquete Panama… plus many more benefits!

-Since 2010, Panama Relocation Tours has completed more than 220 relocation tours and helped thousands of people relocate to Panama hassle-free.
-We’re the Panama Relocation Experts!
+Since 2010, Panama Relocation Tours has completed more than 275 relocation tours (as of February 2025) and helped thousands of people relocate to Panama hassle-free.

 1. More affordable living.
 Many have said that if they stay in the country where they live now, they will need to work for the rest of their lives.
 Most of their biggest expenses are health care and taxes (including property and Federal and State taxes).
-My international health insurance is $2200 per YEAR, and it covers me in the USA, Panama, or any other country.
+My international health insurance is $2500 per YEAR, and it covers me in the USA, Panama, or any other country.
 I have zero property taxes in Panama for my purchased house and property.
 Instead of $400 per month for electricity and $70 per month for water, I now pay closer to $25 per month for electricity and $100 per year for water.

 4. A more stable economy.
 Panama is one of the fastest growing economies in the Americas, greatly influenced by the famous canal connecting the Atlantic and Pacific Oceans and business-friendly regulations.
-In 2022, Panama saw its GDP rise to 9.5 percent.
+In 2024, Panama saw its GDP rise to 7.3 percent.
 Of course, the pandemic has hurt Panama’s economy, but the World Bank estimates that Panama will rebound.
 As a bonus, Panama is a neutral country!
 Panama does not have bases nor participate in military conflicts in other countries.

 6. New adventure.
 Get away from the same old, same old.
 Panama is appealing because it is a small country with so much diversity.
 You can be at the Pacific Ocean, the mountains, and the Caribbean Sea all on the same day ….without getting on an airplane.
-If you time it right, you could drive to Costa Rica the same day too!
-There are so many social activities and charity organizations you can get involved in too – you will never be bored in Panama!
+If you time it right, you could drive to Costa Rica the same day, too!
+There are so many social activities and charity organizations you can get involved in – you will never be bored in Panama!

 7. New opportunities.
 There is so much opportunity in Panama!
 Many of the conveniences you are familiar with in your country may not exist in Panama… which spells an opportunity to provide that product or service to a brand-new audience in Panama.
 A few examples: One lady offers shopping services for those new to Panama.
 A guy helps people set up their Amazon Firestick to view movies, news, and sports from their country.
-Warning: A foreigner needs a work permit to work in Panama, and many professions are protected for Panamanians only, so discuss your plans with your attorney before moving to Panama.
+Warning: Many businesses do require a license.
+A foreigner needs a work permit to work in Panama, and many professions are protected for Panamanians only, so discuss your plans with your attorney before moving to Panama.

 8. Avoid racial conflicts.
 Apparently, this is a real problem in many countries.
 Luckily, in Panama, everyone gets along regardless of race or religion.
 For hundreds of years, people from all over the world have been moving to Panama.
 Originally, it was to help build the Panama Canal.
 Now, it is for the opportunity to retire in such a beautiful country.
 Everyone is welcome in Panama!

-10. Experience a less stressful way of life.
+11. Experience a less stressful way of life.
 Tranquilo!
 This is a combination of all ten reasons rolled into one.
 By removing the stress of high living costs, economic instability, political conflict, racial conflict, government regulations, hot or cold weather, fresh air, etc. … combined with more adventure and opportunity… You can live a better quality of life in Panama with less stress.

 There are many other reasons for moving to Panama, but these are the top 10 reasons my tour guests have given.